- Beauty Glossary

 Bentonite clay is the only clay that can be used for hair care purposes due to its mud-like consistency.
 This specific strain of clay is said to have healing properties that help to naturally remove toxins and add moisture to strands, making it a great ingredient to include within hair masks.

-Written by Ellie Child, Content Editor
+Written by Ellie Child, Beauty Editor